All the ways you can incorporate retinol into your skin care routine

 ($39 at Dope Skin Co)

-This deeply hydrating eye cream is formulated with retinoids, vitamin C, hyaluronic acid and bioactive soy peptides to boost collagen production, fade dark circles and firm your under eye area.
-It also helps to smooth fine lines and wrinkles.
+This deeply hydrating eye cream is formulated with retinoids, vitamin C, hyaluronic acid and bioactive soy peptides to help boost collagen production, fade dark circles and visibly firm your under eye area.
+It also helps to smooth the appearance of fine lines and wrinkles.
 Added bonus?
 The lightweight, non-greasy formula is suitable for all skin types.
 It contains no parabens, phthalates, formaldehydes, silicones, sulphates, mineral oils, synthetic fragrances or colours.

 #3 / A retinol face cream